-MASTER OF ARTS IN ENGLISH: THE WRITER'S CRAFT
+ENGLISH: THE WRITER'S CRAFT, MASTER OF ARTS

 The Writer's Craft is the only graduate writing program in Northern California that allows students to customize their degree, combining the areas of Creative Writing, Professional Writing, and Teaching Writing.
 The avenues for well-trained and talented writers and teachers are constantly evolving, and our program reflects these changes and provides exciting opportunities for our student writers.
 Teachers, writers, professionals: these are people who take our courses.
-These are people who live to write and write to live.
 Our workshops and seminars are offered in an evening, accelerated format, and many can be completed online.
 Each degree will have a self-designed nature, as students will choose which combination of professional writing, creative writing, and composition studies suits their personal and professional goals.
-Students will be able to complete the degree in two academic years, and each English 201: Creative Writing Workshop and English 202: Professional Writing Workshop course may be taken on-line rather than on campus.
-In some cases, we will attract off-site writers and teachers to teach workshops on-line, from their own locations.
+Students will be able to complete the degree in two academic years.